tensorchord/pgvecto.rs/README.md

 ## Limitations

-- The index is constructed and persisted using a memory map file (mmap) instead of PostgreSQL's shared buffer.
-As a result, physical replication or logical replication may not function correctly.
-Additionally, vector indexes are not automatically loaded when PostgreSQL restarts.
-To load or unload the index, you can utilize the `vectors_load` and `vectors_unload` commands.
 - The filtering process is not yet optimized.
 To achieve optimal performance, you may need to manually experiment with different strategies.
 For example, you can try searching without a vector index or implementing post-filtering techniques like the following query: `select * from (select * from items ORDER BY embedding <-> '[3,2,1]' LIMIT 100 ) where category = 1`.
 This involves using approximate nearest neighbor (ANN) search to obtain enough results and then applying filtering afterwards.

 ## Setting up the development environment